 The Journal provides opportunities to consult with its Practical Scholarship Editors (PSEs) prior to submission.
-PSEs can offer feedback at any stage of the writing process.
+For first-time submissions, PSEs can offer feedback at any stage of the writing process.
 Students whose submissions build upon previous work from a class or clinic might also benefit from consulting with classmates or supervising professors.
-Students who have previously submitted their Note or Comment and received a Revise & Resubmit letter (R&R) can also work with a Notes Development Editor (NDE) or a Comments Development Editor (CDE).
+Students who have previously submitted their Note or Comment and received a Feedback Letter (formerly known as a Revise & Resubmit memo in previous Volumes) can also work with a Notes Development Editor (NDE) or a Comments Development Editor (CDE).